 What is a Conventional Loan?

-By definition, a conventional loan is any mortgage that’s not guaranteed or insured by the federal government.
-Conventional loans can be either “conforming” or “non-conforming”, although conventional loan requirements generally refer to the set of mortgage guidelines that ‘conform’ to the government sponsored enterprises (GSE’s) like Fannie Mae or Freddie Mac.
-Hence, when you hear someone talking about ‘conventional loans’, ‘conforming loans’ or ‘conventional conforming loans’, they’re likely referring to the same thing.
+A conventional loan by definition is any mortgage not guaranteed or insured by the federal government.
+Conventional loans can be either “conforming” or “non-conforming”, although conventional loan requirements generally refer to mortgage guidelines that ‘conform’ to government sponsored enterprises (GSE’s) like Fannie Mae or Freddie Mac.
+Therefore, when you’re searching for more information on ‘conventional loans’, ‘conforming loans’ or ‘conventional conforming loans’, you’re likely referring to the same thing.
 Read More